alketcecaj12/YetAnotherStatisticsRepo/README.md

 # Yet Another Insignificant Statistics Note

 In data science, hypothesis testing is a fundamental part of statistical analysis, used to make inferences or draw conclusions about populations based on sample data.

-The most frequently used hypothesis tests in data science include:
+## This repo contains the most frequently used hypothesis tests in data science with use cases and Python code examples:

 ### Z-Test: